Grant funding overview for wider Wellington Region

 Hutt Mana Trust

 For schools, community groups and individuals in the Hutt Valley, Porirua City and Wellington North.
-Two funding rounds per year.
-The next round will open in March 2021.
+Two funding rounds per year - March and September.

 The first round of the Community Capability & Resilience Fund closed on 13 November.
 There will be another two rounds, so check their website for more details.
 The purpose of the CCRF is to provide assistance and support for community groups working with priority populations as they respond, rebuild and recover from the impacts of COVID-19.
 It is targeted towards initiatives that support priority groups, which include Māori, Pacific, ethnic migrant communities, and culturally and linguistically diverse groups.